 Reach the falls from the nearby Dolgoch station on the Talyllyn Railway for the most enjoyable route.
-Access into the falls is free, though the area is marked with donation boxes so be sure to drop a tip as you leave.
+Access into the falls is free, though the area is marked with voluntary donation boxes.
 The lower falls are accessible for wheelchairs and pushchairs, but the other 2 levels have steep pathways and some loose step stones likely to impede travel.
 This level can be reached in about a 10-minute walk.

 Aber Falls, Abergwyngregyn, Gwynedd

 Aber Falls in Snowdonia National Park is actually two waterfalls located closely together, 2 miles south of Abergwyngregyn in Gwynedd.
 The larger of the falls located in this scenic woodland spot is Rhaeadr Fawr, which literally means “big waterfall”.
 The smaller is Rhaeadr Bach and appears to be taller but has a thinner water flow.